 Head of Marketing at @Venngage and Creator of drinkwithnadya.com.
 Speaker.
 Feminist.
 As seen on @HuffingtonPost @Entrepreneur @TheNextWeb @Forbes

-Content that is circulated rapidly and widely from one web user to another, akin to how a virus spreads between biological hosts.
+Viral content is information that is circulated rapidly and widely from one web user to another, akin to how a virus spreads between biological hosts.

 What tasks is your audience doing on a daily basis, and how could you give them a hack to their common struggle?